google/closure-templates/documentation/reference/functions.md

 > callee template prints the parameter in multiple places (which should be
 > rare).

+### `undefinedToNullForMigration(expr)` and `undefinedToNullForSsrMigration(expr)` {#undefinedToNullForMigration} {#undefinedToNullForSsrMigration}

+Converts `undefined` to `null` to aid in the introduction of `undefined` to the Soy language.
+The `undefinedToNullForSsrMigration` variant affects server side rendering behavior only, for cases where introducing `undefined` is only changing server side rendering code.

+Both variants change the type of the expression, replacing `undefined` with `null` if the expression type is a union type containing `undefined`.
+Note that in the case of `undefinedToNullForSsrMigration` and client side rendering this could result in a value of `undefined` for an expression of type `T|null`.

 ## Localization (l10n) Functions

 ### `remainder(length)` {#remainder}